GokulPillai98/design_pattern_js/Readme.md

 Some of the common design patterns from  the book "Design Patterns - Elements of Reusable Object-Oriented Software" are implemented using javascript

-each file contains on design pattern and the file name denotes the name of the design pattern
+each file contains one design pattern and the file name denotes the design pattern name

-to run it install node.js
+to run:
+- install node.js (https://nodejs.org/en/) Just install the latest version
+- make sure to add the nodejs folder path to the environment so that the shell / command prompt(cmd) will recognize it

-and from the shell run node [file_name]
+- clone the repo and from the base folder open the shell or cmd
+- run node [file_name].js